ttab/textbit/README.md

 All Slate types are defined in `src/types.ts`

-All Elephant/Mimer types are defined in `src/components/editor/types.ts`
+All Textbit types are defined in `src/components/editor/types.ts`

 ## Registry